Remembering those who gave their all

-The tradition was started nearly 20 years ago when I.G.
-Vanderford saw a similar memorial while in Statesboro, Georgia for a wedding.
+The tradition was started nearly 20 years ago when Vanderford saw a similar memorial in Statesboro, Ga., while visiting for a wedding.

 Vanderford asked a Statesboro police officer about the memorial with the intention of creating a similar remembrance in his home county.

 “I brought a Statesboro newspaper back to Pete Berry and he agreed to cut the crosses out of wood and print the names of the soldiers on them,” Vanderford said.
 “Each cross has the name of a soldier from Union County who was killed in action.”

 After years of wear and tear from being driven in the ground every Veterans Day and Memorial Day, the crosses were eventually remade out of metal but they still can be seen by anyone driving along Duncan Bypass during both times of year as a salute and remembrance of those brave men and women who have fought and died for this nation.